michaelmcdonald/Inspector-bash/README.md

 Question: Why doesn’t Inspector Gadget have X feature?

 The script is constantly being worked on; however at some point I had to make a decision to call it feature complete and push it out into the open.
 As time goes on I will be updating the script to add additional functionality and compatibility.
-See the ROADMAP file for additional information about planned features.
+See the ROADMAP.txt file for additional information about planned features.

 Question: It's not working on this system!
 What gives?!